 Normally, non-academic issues fall in the domain of one of these units:

-Affirmative Action Office: This office handles discrimination and sexual harassment issues.
+Office of Diversity, Equity and Inclusion: This office handles discrimination and sexual harassment issues.

 Office of Student Conduct (formally Judicial Affairs):see the Binghamton University Student Handbook.